Medicare Advantage vs. Medicare Supplement Plans

 Do you want predictable costs, the freedom to choose any doctor, avoid referrals, and peace of mind while traveling?
 If you answered yes, you are looking for a Medicare Supplement plan.

 Are you comfortable with unpredictable copayments, strict doctor networks, and referrals in exchange for a lower monthly premium and additional benefits?
-If your answer is yes, Medicare Advantage could work for you.
+If your answer is yes, Medicare Advantage may be a good fit for you.

-The best part about working with agents is that no matter which option you choose, we make sure it is the best for you.
+The best part of working with agents is that, no matter which option you choose, we ensure it is the best fit for you.

 Perhaps you are already thinking about making the switch from a Medicare Advantage to a Medicare Supplement plan, or the other way around.
-If you need help, or perhaps would like more information than we have provided in this article, please feel free to contact me directly at mike@bradenmedicare.com.
+If you need further assistance or would like more information beyond what we've provided in this article, please contact me directly at mike@bradenmedicare.com.